avhou/rai/assignment/assignment2/report/rai-report.md

 # Conclusion

 In this report, we have analyzed transcripts from Youtube videos about AGI from experts in both the scientific and the non-scientific community.
 We wanted to analyze whether the discussions about AGI changed after the introduction of ChatGPT.
 We found some subjective change in the topics discussed before and after ChatGPT, going from more positive topics (before ChatGPT) to slightly less positive topics (after ChatGPT).
 We also performed a more objective evaluation of the sentiment around AGI by using a sentiment analysis model.
 Sentiment appeared to already become less positive in the period leading up to the introduction of ChatGPT, but we found this trend increased slightly after the introduction of ChatGPT.

+The safe use of an AGI system implies it acts ethically and responsibly, and it resists bias.
+We did not thoroughly investigate whether ChatGPT can be considered a "real" AGI system.
+However, assuming we can categorize it as such, we discussed many issues the current ChatGPT models have concerning safety.

 We see some opportunities for future work.
 First, the non-scientific community corpus in particular was very small (see Table \ref{table:counts}).
 It would be interesting to do a more elobarate analysis using more data.
 Second, we limited our analysis to transcripts of Youtube videos.
 It would make sense to include other sources as well, like scientific articles, blog articles, etc.